 NYMA supports the National Park Authority in its opposition to hydraulic fracturing in or under national parks.
 The government has said that surface structures associated with fracking are to be excluded from National Parks and AONBs but it will allow fracking to take place under these protected areas below a depth of 1200m.
 In response to a government consultation on fracking, with regard to surface structures, NYMA has asked for an exclusion area to extend outside the National Park boundary to protect the setting of the protected landscape area.
-We are monitoring developments in this area closely.
+Should the threat of fracking return, we will return to monitoring developments in this area.

 NYMA makes a significant financial and managerial contribution to the operation of MoorsBus during the summer months.
 The service makes the National Park accessible to non-car owners and to people wishing to leave their car at home.